Indiana Wesleyan University: History

-Having already established a liberal arts college, in 1983, university leadership decided to begin offering courses and degrees to working adults during evening hours and Saturdays, forming what would eventually become IWU National & Global.
+Having already established a liberal arts college, in 1983, university leadership decided to begin offering courses and degrees to working adults during evening hours and Saturdays, forming what would eventually become IWU National and Global.
 This decision proved to be very successful and massively affected IWU's future, eventually eliminating the school's sizable debt and funding the revitalization and expansion of the Marion campus, transforming the college into a major evangelical Christian university.
-To this day, IWU National & Global provides the majority of the funding used in campus renovation and construction projects, keeping student tuition at a relatively low level compared with other similar colleges.
+To this day, IWU National and Global provides the majority of the funding used in campus renovation and construction projects, keeping student tuition at a relatively low level compared with other similar colleges.

-Enrollment in IWU National & Global has grown substantially since 1985 when the first courses were offered.
-IWU has grown by more than 200 percent since 1990 to educate nearly 14,000 students, over 10,000 of whom are taking courses online or at IWU National & Global's regional Education Centers in Indiana, Ohio, and Kentucky.
+Enrollment in IWU National and Global grew substantially since 1985 when the first courses were offered.
+By 2008 the university had grown by more than 200 percent since 1990 to educate nearly 14,000 students, over 10,000 of whom were taking courses online or at IWU National and Global's regional Education Centers in Indiana, Ohio, and Kentucky.
 Site-based classes are held at 14 Education Centers: Indianapolis North and West, Fort Wayne, Kokomo, Greenwood, Merrillville, and Marion, Indiana; Cincinnati, Cleveland, Columbus and Dayton, Ohio; Louisville, Lexington, and Florence, Kentucky.
 Programs are also available at a number of learning sites located throughout Indiana, Kentucky and Ohio.
 Since 1997, most of these programs have been available online.

 A new administration was initiated by the board of trustees with the presidency of Dr. James Barnes in 1987.
 The name of the institution was changed to Indiana Wesleyan University in 1988, reflecting the influence of the institution across the state - well beyond the boundaries of the city of Marion, its connection with the Wesleyan Church and Christian higher education, and the development of increasing numbers of graduate programs.

 Barnes served as president from 1987 to 2006 and is credited with transforming IWU from a small, struggling Christian college into one of the largest and most successful evangelical Christian universities in the world.
 Barnes served as the university's first chancellor from 2006 to 2010.
 In 2006 Dr. Henry Smith succeeded Barnes as president.
 In 2010, the Student Center was renamed the Barnes Student Center, in his honor.